US Cash Products-Chicago products boosted by pipe closure

 MIDWEST <0#P-G#> <0#P-MC>

-Chicago gasoline rose a cent to 7.50 cents over, while Group Three gasoline rose 0.75 cent to 8.25 cents over in early trade but fell to 7.00/7.50 cents over in afternoon trade.
+Chicago gasoline rose a cent to 7.50 cents over, while Group Three gasoline rose 0.75 cent to 8.25 cents over.

-ULSD in Chicago rose a quarter cent to 6.00/6.50 cents over and Group Three ULSD fell a cent to 6.00/6.50 cents over.
-(Reporting by Jeffrey Kerr and Selam Gebrekidan in New York and Kristen Hays in Houston; Editing by Alden Bentley and Andrea Evans)
+ULSD in Chicago rose a half cent to 6.00/7.00 cents over and Group Three ULSD was heard at 6.50/7.00 cents over.
+(Reporting by Jeffrey Kerr and Selam Gebrekidan in New York and Kristen Hays in Houston; Editing by Alden Bentley)

 * Directors review progress of VW brand chief - sources (Adds analyst comment, Daimler statement)